DavidTPate/pendragon/README.md

 The typical starting Loyalty (Vassals) value is 2d6+6.

 ### Loyalty (Group)
 Knights may join or even form fellowships.
-(The name of the fellowship replaces the word “group” in the name of the passion.)
+(The name of the fellowship replaces the word "group" in the name of the passion.)
 The typical Loyalty (group) value for a new group is 3d6.

 Circumstance | Modifier